cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 * Prepare 300 Units/kg heparin
 	* Give heparin when requested
 	**Close loop**.
 	* Chect ACT **3 minutes** post UFH
 	Confirm ACT >400 prior to cannulation.
 * Reduce SBP to 80-100mmHg to reduce risk of aortic dissection during cannulation
 	* Too low and there is increased risk of puncturing the posterior wall of the aorta, leading to dissection
 	* Too high and there is increased risk of aortic dissection from the anterior wall
-* Connects coronary sinus cannula to PA transducer and monitors pressure
+* Connects coronary sinus cannula to PA transducer to monitor pressure during retrograde cardiopegia
 * Confirm coronary sinus cannula is correctly sited
+Via TOE.
 Used for retrograde cardioplegia.
 * Monitor for LV distension with TOE
 May occur with anterograde cardioplegia if there is aortic regurgitation.